musahas/Home_Sales/README.md

 ##### Home_Sales
 In this challenge, knowledge of SparkSQL used to determine key metrics about home sales data.
-Spark used to create temporary views, partitioning, cache and uncache te created temporary table, and finanly uncached the temp table.
+Spark used to create temporary views, partitioning, cache/uncache the created temporary table.

 - Note: coding conducted on Google Colaboratory